Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 SHANIA: A Life in Eight Albums* * 1/2 setting: Ont./USA.

 (2005) Meredith Henderson, Reva Timbers, Shenae Grimes, Megan Follows, Eric Schweig, Gordon Tootoosis, Darrel Dennis, Lynne Cormack, Lubomir Mykytiuk, Katie Boland.....The early life of Canadian-born country-rock superstar Shania Twain (born Eileen Twain) is chronicled, from her poor childhood to her struggles to get a toe hold in the music business.
 Made-for-CBC bio pic is okay but maybe has trouble finding a consistent narrative thread or theme (most people's lives don't form a convenient narrative) where even Twain herself remains a slightly vague personality.
 And though aspects of the movie might be eye opening -- showing her dirt poor childhood and emphasizing a Native Indian heritage (though the filmmakers are a bit coyly ambiguous about the fact that it was her stepdad who was Native, not Twain herself) -- it's not clear how or if that impacted upon her later country-rock pop music, which some might argue is more about baring her midriff than baring her soul (for the record, Henderson only briefly flashes her abs in one scene).
 And are the vaguely southern accents adopted by Follows (as her mom) and others really authentic for small town Ontario?
-In the acting, writing and directing, not a bad musical biography...but not a great one, either. sc: Shelley Eriksen. dir: Jerry Ciccoritti. app.
+In the acting, writing and directing, not a bad musical biography...but not a great one, either.
+Subsequent revelations by Twain that her childhood was more troubled than was publicly known (including abuse) perhaps reveals the problems with making such "unauthorized" biographical films without the subject's in-put. sc: Shelley Eriksen. dir: Jerry Ciccoritti. app.
 90 min.

 SHAPESHIFTER * 1/2 setting: USA./other